What shareholders can do to beat the market with MongoDB Inc. (MDB) stock - The Dwinnex

 Insider Transactions:

 Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
-A recent insider transaction in this stock occurred on Sep 01 when MERRIMAN DWIGHT A sold 14,090 shares for $257.52 per share.
-The transaction valued at 3,628,434 led to the insider holds 1,322,954 shares of the business.
+A recent insider transaction in this stock occurred on Sep 09 when Ittycheria Dev sold 16,991 shares for $250.66 per share.
+The transaction valued at 4,259,002 led to the insider holds 199,753 shares of the business.

 Valuation Measures: